Leystryku/leysourceengineclient/README.md

 # Credits
 - Leystryku (me)
   * Creating this project
   * Reverse engineering the code required to make it work
 - Valve
-  * Creating the source engine and steamworks stuff
+  * Creating the source engine and steamworks library
+- StackOverflow users/1599699/andrew
+  * AsyncGetline class